 The Second World countries from the Cold War era currently range from medium human development to very high human development in terms of HDI.
 For example, Slovenia has an HDI of .896, categorizing it as very high human development.
 In historical terms, Slovenia is a Second World country; however, it is considered a “First World country” under the modern definition.
 Kyrgyzstan has an HDI of .672, putting the country in the medium human development tier.
 This makes Kyrgyzstan a “Second World country” by historical definition and by modern definition.

-When categorizing countries as First World, Second World, or Third World, it is important to distinguish if a historical definition or modern definition categorizes the country.
-Human Development Index is a more accurate means of categorizing nations based on their economic and human development.
+When categorizing countries as First World, Second World, Third World, or Fourth World, it is important to distinguish between the historical and modern definitions of the term.